-Course Outcomes: At the end of the course, the student will be able to CO1 Able to verify some of the theoretical concepts learnt in the theory courses.
+Course Outcom Course Outcomes: At the end of the course, the student will be able to CO1 Able to verify some of the theoretical concepts learnt in the theory courses.
 CO2 Trained in carrying out precise measurements and handling sensitive equipment.
 CO3 understand the methods used for estimating and dealing with experimental uncertainties and systematic "errors."
 CO4 Learn to draw conclusions from data and develop skills in experimental design.
-CO5 Write a technical report which communicates scientific information in a clear and concise
+CO5 Write a technical report which communicates scientific information in a clear and concise manner.

-Note: Students are expected to perform about 10-12 experiments from the following list, selecting minimum of 7-8 from the Section-A and 3-4 from the Section-B.
+Note: Students are expected to perform about 10-12 experiments from the following list:

 - 1. Use a Multimeter for measuring (a) Resistances, (b) AC and DC Voltages, (c) DC Current, (d) Capacitances, and (e) Checking electrical fuses. - 2.
 To study the magnetic field of a circular coil carrying current. - 3.
-To study B-H curve for a ferromagnetic material using CRO. - 4.
+To study B-H curve using CRO. - 4.
 To find out the frequency of AC mains using electric-vibrator. - 5.
 To find out polarizability of a dielectric substance. - 6.
 Determine a high resistance by leakage method using Ballistic Galvanometer. - 7.
-To study the characteristics of a Series RC Circuit. - 8.
+To study the Characteristics of a Series RC Circuit - 8.
 To study the series LCR circuit and determine its (a) Resonant Frequency, (b) Quality. - 9.
 To study a parallel LCR circuit and determine its (a) Anti-resonant frequency (b) Quality factor Q. - 10.
 To determine the value of self-inductance by Maxwell Inductance Bridge. - 11.
 To determine the value of self-inductance by Maxwell Inductance Capacitance Bridge. - 12.
 To determine the mutual inductance of two coils by Absolute method. - 13.
 To study the induced emf as a function of the velocity of magnet and to study the phenomenon of electromagnetic damping. - 14.
 To determine unknown capacitance by flashing and quenching method. - 15.
 To study the field pattern of various modes inside a rectangular waveguide. - 16.
 To determine charge to mass ratio (e/m) of an electron by helical method. - 17.
 To determine charge to mass ratio (e/m) of an electron by Thomson method. - 18.
+To determine dipole moment of an organic molecule acetone. - 19.
 To find out the horizontal component of earth's magnetic field (B_h).

-- 1. To find out the horizontal component of earth's magnetic field (B_h). - 2.
-An experiment to study the variation of magnetic field with distance along the axis of a circular coil carrying current. - 3.
-Aim is to find the horizontal intensity of earth's magnetic field at a place and moment of the bar magnet. - 4.
-To determine the self-inductance of the coil (L) using Anderson's bridge. - 5.
-To calculate the value of inductive reactance (X_L) of the coil at a particular frequency. - 6.
-The temperature coefficient of resistor simulation will help the user to easily identify the change in resistivity of the resistor according to the change in temperature.
+- 20. To find out the horizontal component of earth's magnetic field (B_h). - 21.
+An experiment to study the variation of magnetic field with distance along the axis of a circular coil carrying current. - 22.
+Aim is to find the horizontal intensity of earth's magnetic field at a place and moment of the bar magnet. - 23.
+To determine the self inductance of the coil (L) using Anderson's bridge. - 24.
+To calculate the value of inductive reactance (X_L) of the coil at a particular frequency. - 25.
+The temperature coefficient of resistor simulation will help the user to easily identify the change in resistivity of the resistor according to the change in temperature. - 26.
+To find the inductance of a coil using Anderson's Bridge.